Get insider access

 Shark Vertex Pro Lightweight [IZ662H, IZ682H]

-The Dyson V11 and Shark Vertex Pro Lightweight each have their advantages, meaning that one may suit you better than the other, depending on your needs.
+The Dyson V11 and the Shark Vertex Pro Lightweight each have their advantages, meaning that one may suit you better than the other, depending on your needs.
 The Dyson has fewer parts that require regular maintenance, has a rack station and an onboard tool clip, and has a motorized turbo brush.
-It also does a better job of clearing debris on low-pile carpet.
-Conversely, the Shark performs better on bare floors and high-pile carpet, is a little easier to maneuver thanks to its flexible wand, feels more sturdily built, has a larger dustbin, and charges faster while offering similar overall battery life.
+It also does a better job of clearing debris on low-pile carpets.
+Conversely, the Shark performs better on bare floors and high-pile carpets, is a little easier to maneuver thanks to its flexible wand, feels more sturdily built, has a larger dustbin, and charges faster while offering similar overall battery life.

 Dyson Omni-glide